 Can tourists really rent golf clubs in Japan?

-What if I need help confirming rental clubs in English?
+What if I need a left-handed set or help confirming rentals in English?